Anisa Mohammed

 Anisa Mohammed (born 7 September 1988) is a Trinidadian cricketer who plays for Trinidad and Tobago, Trinbago Knight Riders and the West Indies.
 She plays as a right-arm off spin bowler.
 Since her international debut at 15 years of age she has played in 122 One Day International (WODI) and 111 Twenty20 International (WT20I) matches.
 Mohammed was the first cricketer, male or female, to take 100 wickets in T20Is.
 In WODIs, she is currently fifth on the all-time dismissals list with 151 wickets to her name.
 She was also the first bowler for the West Indies to take 100 wickets in WODIs, and the first for the West Indies to take a hat-trick in a Women's Twenty20 International match.
+In January 2024, Mohammed announced her retirement from international cricket.

 Early life and education

 Mohammed was born in Sangre Grande, Trinidad and Tobago, and raised in Maraj Hill, Coalmine, a small village nearby.
 She has a twin sister, Alisa, and twin brothers, Ashmeed and Ashmeer.
 Her father, Imtiaz, is a Muslim, and her mother, Leela, a Hindu.
 Both were keen cricketers: Imtiaz played for a club, and Leela participated in soft-ball cricket at the club level.
 They also introduced their daughters to the game.

 At a young age, Mohammed was appointed captain of her local community team, the MAAAD Rangers, which was formed by her family.
 She was educated at the Sangre Grande Hindu School, the SWAHA Hindu College and the School of Continuing Studies, Trinidad and Tobago.

 After good performances for the local club, she was called up the Trinidad and Tobago women's national cricket team.